-Given the limited availability of high-quality salmonid spawning/rearing habitat within the Meduxnekeag River Watershed, improving fish passage into a high-quality tributary stream, such as Moose Brook, would benefit existing salmonids, including brook trout and native diadromous species within the watershed.
+Given the limited availability of high-quality salmonid spawning/rearing habitat within the Meduxnekeag River Subbasin, improving fish passage into a high-quality tributary stream, such as Moose Brook, would benefit existing salmonids, including brook trout and native diadromous species within the watershed.
 If this project was combined with a population-enhancement project for Atlantic salmon, access to Moose Brook would be an important feature to the success of restoring Atlantic salmon to the watershed by providing access to spawning/rearing habitat, as well as potential locations for direct population enhancements such as egg planting, or other similar methods under consideration.
 Appropriate permits would need to be obtained from U.S. and Canadian resource management agencies prior to implementing such a program.

-Table 3-2 ranks this alternative as high with respect to impact to direct benefit to native diadromous fishes, technical feasibility, regulatory feasibility, availability of project partners, and water quality support.
+Table 3-2 shows that this alternative will have a high benefit to native diadromous fishes, is technically feasible, is feasible from a regulatory perspective, has available project partners and water quality support.
 The cost of this type of project is high relative to other less intensive stream restoration projects.